Basis-Theory/docs/source/includes/api-reference/_proxy.md

 **Authentication**

-Proxy requests must be authenticated using a `BT-API-KEY` header (see [Authentication](#authentication)).
+By default, proxy requests must be authenticated using a `BT-API-KEY` header (see [Authentication](#authentication)).
+Alternatively, pre-configured proxies allow requests to be made publicly.
+See the Configuration section below.

-Any authentication required by the destination service can be set on the request and will be forwarded through the proxy, (for example, by setting the `Authorization` header).
+Any authentication required by the destination service can be set on the request and will be forwarded through the proxy (for example, by setting the `Authorization` header).

 **Permissions**